davebenson/doom4-walkthrough/README.md

 Toward the end, you may wish to equip Dazed and Confused, since he doesn't stay staggered long, and you have to Glory Kill him.

 ## Mission 11: Boss Fight 2: The Twin Hell Guards
+These guys really act in concert, but it's easier to describe their moves separately.
+They lack the force-field, fortunately.

+* Bed of Fire.
+One runs creating a sequence of long fireballs.
+Just jump over them.
+* Fire Tornado.
+One spins creating a whirlwind of fire.
+Avoid.
+* Sphere Attack.
+Like above but it doesn't flash or trifurcate.
+Shoot it right after it finishes inflating to stun him.

+When one is stunned, you can often line them up to get double damage out of Siege Mode or BFG.

+When they are getting low (20%), switch on Dazed and Confused so that you will have an easier time Glory Killing them.

+After killing them, access the Crucible (which looks more like a dagger with a Skull at the top).

 # Mission 12: VEGA Central Processing

+## Mission 12: Intro

+Enter either door, and in the Console area look for Codex Entry "UAC Personnel / VEGA".

+Proceed to open the airlock, and get Gas or Ammo if you want it.
+Stop about 115 meters shy of the waypoint.
+Look for a green-lit Mainenance Hatch.
+Enter it instead of going to the waypoint.

+In one shaft here find "Hell Guard Model / Quakeguy" (Secret #1) and a BFG ammo in the next shaft.
+Drop into the main area from the first shaft, possibly conservatively since there's about 5 Imps in there.

+Another Maintenance Door at ground level is followed by a green-lit hatch in the floor.

+Drop down to the area with the Security Switches.

+## Mission 12: First Switch Fight

+## Mission 12: Security Shutdown Fight

+## Mission 12: Cooling Access Fight
+Note: you can use the Berserk from the earlier fight.

+A few Shielded Guards and 3 Pinkies and a Mancubus scattered across about 4 rooms.
+A Health Station and Codex Entry "Monsters / Revenant" are found near eachother.
+There also two Elevator Shafts off to the side that have 2 Possessed Soldiers and a BFG ammo.

+## Mission 12: Findig the Blue Keycard

+Back near the Health Station look for a very bloody side area with entrails hanging from the ceiling and a chainsaw.
+Enter and look for a hatch.

+Drop down to find a bunch of Possessed Engineers, The Possesseds, and 2 Spectres.

+But most importantly, the Blue Keycard.

+Go through the Blue Door.

+Turn Left to find the Auto Map (if you haven't already), and continue in through another Blue Door.

+You'll find a Elite Guard #2 here, and get surprised by a Revenant.

+Look down the shaft the Revenant popped out of.
+You'll see a Mega Health, drop down, making sure to get it.

+You should be standing on a rectangular duct in a very large icy tunnel.

+Drop down the other way for Secret #???: "Cyber-Mancubus Model, ???guy".
+Walk along the duct to get back up.
+Enter the door to a tunnel.

+It'll drop you into a lobby where a holographic guy is blathering about how much energy they use.

+Continue on.

+## Mission 12: Fight: Coolant Generator Room
+Four Switches must be destroy (by shooting) to reroute the energy.
+It doesn't seem to matter much what order you go in. (???)

+* Switch 1:  2 Cacodaemons and a Summoner spawn, as well as 2 Pinkies along with a long parade of Possessed Soldiers and Hell Razers and a few Imps.
+* Switch 2:  A Hell Baron, another Summoner, 4 Lost Souls.
+* Switch 3:
+* Switch 4:  Nothing new spawns :)

+After the Demonic Presence is eliminated, and you have taken all the remaining loot, go to the waypoint and actuate the screen.

 # Mission 13: Argent D'Nur